Cyclura pinguis

 • Although this species used to occupy islands across the entire Puerto Rico Bank, it has been restricted to the island of Anegada since dense human settlement in the Caribbean.

-• Iguanas have been in serious decline since the 1960s, due to pressures from feral domestic animals and now occupies only a small portion of the island.
+• These iguanas have been in serious decline since the 1960s, due to pressures from feral domestic animals and now occupies only a small portion of the island.
 Cats in particular kill nearly all hatchlings and juveniles, resulting in a population of predominantly aging adult iguanas.

 • In 1997, conservation efforts to save the species increased with the construction of a headstart facility on Anegada.
-As a part of the headstart program, researchers conduct an extensive survey of the island for nest sites in July.
-The sites are marked and during the hatching months, research teams return to collect hatchlings as they emerge and transport them to the headstart facility.
+As a part of the headstart program, researchers conduct an extensive survey of the island for nest sites.
+The sites are marked and during the hatching months, research teams return to collect hatchlings as they emerge and transport them to the headstart facility, where they are cared for and grow to a size that allows them to better fend off predators.

-• An annual Iguana Festival coinciding with the release of headstarted iguanas was created in October 2012 to serve as the program’s main outreach activity.
-The event is an island ecology celebration and learning experience centred on the Anegada Rock Iguana.
+• An annual Iguana Festival coinciding with the release of headstarted iguanas began in October 2012, to serve as the program’s main educational outreach activity.
+The event is an island ecology celebration and learning experience centered on the Anegada Rock Iguana.

 Anegada Rock Iguana